 Due to the steep riverbanks and previous land development activities over the past 200 years, there do not appear to be any jurisdictional wetlands along the riverbanks.
-However, the US Army Corps of Engineers (USACE) has verified the presence of a jurisdictional wetland area on Daniel Island in the northern portion of the island (Jeanne Richardson, USACE, letter to Tim Reynolds, Liberty University dated January 22, 2014; included in Appendix J).
-Additionally, some portions of the alluvial island downstream of Scott's Mill dam may be potentially jurisdictional wetlands (though much of the island is rocky).
+Liberty University conducted a wetland delineation in 2013.
+The US Army Corps of Engineers (USACE) verified the presence of a jurisdictional wetland area on Daniel Island in the northern portion of the island (Jeanne Richardson, USACE, letter to Tim Reynolds, Liberty University dated January 22, 2014; included in Appendix J).
+Applicant is not aware of any changes on Daniel Island since that time that would have altered hydrology, soils, or vegetation.
 The James River itself is classified as a jurisdictional surface water, and any impacts to it would be classified as stream impacts.